 Elijah supports some good sustainable basics, like renewable energy and regulating greenhouse gas emissions, but his big green ticket is the Chesapeake Bay Clean Water and Ecosystem Restoration Act.
 We’ve got a lot to talk about with this.

 Broadly, the act determines different government responsibilities for the Bay watershed, including local, state, and federal levels.
 (Note that this would extend to surrounding states too, not just Maryland.)
 In doing so, it helps hold polluters and governments responsible when it comes to restoration and pollution prevention.
 While acknowledging previous research done on the bay, the act requires the state governments to develop responsibility and restoration plans and send progress reports to the EPA and the public, specifically addressing progress with preventing nitrogen, phosphorus, and sediment pollution in the bay.
 The act also provides a huge sum of money to the cleanup efforts for the bay and promotes incentives for local businesses to also get involved in the cleanup.

-- Richmond Davis (R)
+Richmond Davis (R) – Rank: Unknown

-David Griggs (Libertarian)
+David Griggs (Libertarian) – Rank: Unknown

-Our pick: Jamie Raskin
+Our primary pick: Jamie Raskin – Rank: Strong

 - Incumbent since 2016